October 20, 2020 on News by steve

 With respect to insurers’ claims, it is quite simple to establish the value of the works.
 A simple search of gallerists representing the artists concerned will establish the replacement value of works.
 That said, in the case of deceased artists, replacement is difficult, if not impossible, and some familiarity with the secondary market and the auction world may be essential in order to establish price equivalence to comparable works.

-It is a good idea to have your work evaluated and updated on an ad hoc basis – say every five years – to ensure their value and to obtain appropriate coverage from your insurer.
+It is a good idea to have your work appraised and updated on an ad hoc basis – say every five years – to ensure their value and to obtain appropriate coverage from your insurer.
 It is also prudent and wise to send a copy of this assessment to them so as to avoid any misunderstanding in the event of a disaster or theft.

 One last note about insurance: some companies specialize in art works.
 It might be a good idea to verify with your broker for the best coverage.